howardginsburg/Cosmos-Task-Demo/readme.md

 # Overview
-This demo is setup to show how to leverage Azure Functions v3 SDK with the Azure Cosmos DB v3 SDK to demonstrate creating and managing documents using a serverless pattern as well as how to leverage materialized views for speed and performance in the Cosmos DB platform.
-There is also an Azure Functions v3 SDK with [Cosmos v2 SDK sample](/v2) that illustrates the differences.
+This demo is setup to show how to leverage Azure Functions v3 SDK with the Azure Cosmos DB to demonstrate creating and managing documents using a serverless pattern as well as how to leverage [materialized views](https://docs.microsoft.com/en-us/azure/architecture/patterns/materialized-view) for speed and performance in the Cosmos DB platform.
+The repo has samples written using [Cosmos v3 SDK](/v3) and [Cosmos v2 SDK](/v2) that illustrates the differences.

 # Scenario Summary